-One of the things that is often talked about among Thai Massage professionals is the treatment time.
-How long should a Thai Massage session last?
-What is the optimal treatment duration?
+One of the things that is often talked about among Thai Massage professionals is the treatment session time.
+How long should a Thai Massage treatment last?
+What is the optimal session duration?

-To be honest, I found there’s no general rule to it, but there are some things to be considered.
-For instance, one can hardly do a thorough full body massage (head to toes) faster than about ninety minutes.
+To be honest, I find there’s no general rule to it, but there are some things to be considered.
+For instance, one can hardly do a thorough full body Thai Massage faster than about ninety minutes.
 There’s just too much work to do to have it shorter.

-But on the other hand, of course one can do a relax-session or a faster and more dynamic, energizing treatment.
-Like around sixty minutes.
-But in my opinion, an hour or so is a little too short to be able to do a full body treatment of a more therapeutic nature.
+But on the other hand, of course one can do a relaxing session, or a faster and more dynamic, energizing treatment, one that could take around sixty minutes.
+But in my opinion, an hour or so is a little too short to be able to do a full body Thai Massage treatment of a more therapeutic nature.

 Nevertheless, there are always good “quickies,” so let’s not make a general rule of it.
 The massages I give would normally take about two hours.
 It’s not that I set my alarm.
 It’s just the experience I have had with my sessions.
 It’s of course also a matter of style.
 My style.
 My natural speed.
 Another therapist may well be having other time averages.

 Well, that’s how I see it.
-But I know there are other opinions in the community.
-There are practitioners who claim you can do excellent one-hour full body Thai Massages without skipping anything whatsoever.
+But I know there are other opinions in the Thai Massage community.
+There are practitioners who claim you can do an excellent one-hour full body Thai Massage without skipping anything whatsoever.
 And they’re probably right.

-But today in our societies, people don’t have time; often don’t want to make time.
-They have too many obligations, too many things planned and everything needs to be squeezed in in a predetermined amount of time.
+But today in our society, people don’t have time; often don’t want to make time.
+They have too many obligations, too many things planned, and everything needs to be done in a predetermined amount of time.

 It’s why you’ll see Thai Massage sessions offered in a myriad of variations: half an hour, one hour, one hour and a half, two hours, you name it.
-Offering sessions has become very commercial, with a price attached to those sessions depending on the duration.
+Offering sessions has become a very commercial enterprise, with a price attached to those sessions depending on the duration.

-But things are what they are, of course, and we need to accept in one way or the other that we live in snack bar fast food times.
-For many Thai Massage practitioners there’s no other way than to fully accommodate the wellness market if they want to make a reasonable living out of being a masseur.
+But things are what they are, of course, and we need to accept in one way or the other that we live in fast-food times.
+For many Thai Massage therapists there’s no other way than to fully accommodate the wellness market if they want to make a reasonable living out of being a masseur.